NEU-DSG/dailp-encoding/terraform/docs/sops.md

   connection -- but it is still a collision, and `BASTION_LOCAL_PORT` is the only way around it.
 - Host key checking is disabled in the flake apps (`StrictHostKeyChecking=no`), which is unavoidable when the SSH target is `localhost:2222`.
 Authentication is one-directional as a result.
-- The bastion's instance role is granted only `s3:GetEncryptionConfiguration` for S3 by Terraform.
-  Anything you run on the bastion that writes to S3 depends on a managed policy attached outside Terraform; check with `aws iam list-attached-role-policies --role-name dailp-<stage>-bastion` before assuming it will work.
+- The bastion's instance role is granted only `s3:GetEncryptionConfiguration` for S3 by its own policy -- that policy belongs to the cloudposse module and cannot be extended from out here.
+The one write it can do comes from the *bucket* side: `allow_bastion_backup_writes` in [`../media-storage.nix`](../media-storage.nix) grants it `s3:PutObject` and `s3:AbortMultipartUpload` on `db-backups/*` of the media bucket, which is sufficient because the role and the bucket are in the same account.
+Anything you run on the bastion that writes anywhere *else* in S3 will get `AccessDenied`, and the fix is another statement there rather than a change to the role.
+Note you probably cannot grant it on the role yourself even if you wanted to: the `NEU-SysAdmin-Additional-Deny-Permissions` boundary on the NEU SSO admin roles denies `iam:PutRolePolicy` and `iam:AttachRolePolicy` on everything outside an ecs/ecr allowlist.
+The `dailp-deployment` user that CI applies as carries no such boundary.
 - The bastion root volume is declared as 30 GiB in `bastion-host.nix`, but an instance launched before that was set may still have an 8 GiB volume, and a volume grown in place still has a filesystem at the old size until `growpart` + `xfs_growfs` runs. `df -h /home` is the only